tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 #### Actions
 **Bite.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 5 piercing damage.

 **Rapid Attack.** The musteval can attack each creature once during its movement using this action.
-Each creature that it attacks during this movement reduces the musteval’s speed by 5 feet until the start of its next turn.
+Each creature that it attacks during this movement reduces the musteval's speed by 5 feet until the start of its next turn.
 A single creature can only be attacked once this way, regardless of if the attack hits or misses.

 #### Description
 Resembling mice, rats, or ferrets, the rodent-headed musteval is the lowest order of guardinal and one the most recent additions.
 Unlike other guardinals, they tend to find packs to travel with, rarely adventuring alone.